nhtnhanbn/metrominder/README.md

 # MetroMinder

-A live Melbourne train tracker.
-This site maps realtime positions of metropolitan trains operated by Metro Trains Melbourne using public data distributed by Transport Victoria.
+A live Victorian PT tracker.
+This site maps realtime positions of trains, trams and buses using public data distributed by Transport Victoria.

 ## Visit